-In the CDA implementation guides the name, identifier, contact details and address of the legal authenticator are optional attributes.
+In the CDA implementation guides, the name, identifier, contact details and address of the legal authenticator are optional attributes.
 A requirement is defined here as mandating the inclusion of the legal authenticator's name and identifier, if a legal authenticator is recorded.

+023728 Include the person's name and an entity identifier in the legalAuthenticator element

-1. If the clinical document legalAuthenticator element is used in the clinical document, the person's name and an entity identifier SHALL be included in the legalAuthenticator element, and the legalAuthenticator entity identifier value SHALL NOT be a NullFlavor.
+If the clinical document legalAuthenticator element is used in the clinical document, the person's name and an entity identifier SHALL be included in the legalAuthenticator element, and the legalAuthenticator entity identifier value SHALL NOT be a NullFlavor.